aldavigdis/dockpress/readme.md

 committing it to the codebase; plugins, themes and all by running `git add wordpress_site/*`.

+This enables the site to be baked into the Docker image when you build and deploy it.

 ## Features

 * Runs PHP-FPM 8.1 behind Nginx (as opposed to the legacy apache mod_php of doing things)